real-logic/aeron/aeron-archive/README.md

 - **Query:** service provides a rudimentary query interface which allows __recordingId__ discovery and description.
-Currently this supports a query for all descriptors or by <__channel, streamId__>.
+Currently this supports a query for all descriptors or filtered by <__channel, streamId__>.

 Usage
 =====

 Protocol
 =====
-Messages are specified using SBE under `../aeron-archive-codecs`.
+Messages are specified using SBE in `aeron-archive-codecs.xml`.
 The Archive communicates via the following interfaces:
- - **Notifications channel:** other parties can subscribe to the notifications to track the creation/termination/progress of recordings.
-These are the notification messages specified in the codec.
+ - **Events channel:** other parties can subscribe to events for the start, stop, and progress of recordings.
+These are the recording events messages specified in the codec.

  - **Requests channel:** this allows clients to initiate replay or queries interactions with the archive.
 Requests have a correlationId sent